More Questions on History

 A)Ghiyasuddin Tughlaq

-- Q. Which of the following is not one of the animals carved on the Sarnath Pillar?
+- Q. Which of the following statement is not correct about the provisions of the Government of India Act,1858?

 - Q. According to Gandhiji, which of the following are the major means of Satyagraha ?
 I. non-cooperation II.
 Strike, III.
 Demonstration IV.
 Civil disobedience